Tutorial — Removing Image Backgrounds With Fireworks 8

 Removing A Plain Background The Old Fashioned Way

-Fig. 1: Original diamond ring image
+Fig. 1: Original diamond ring image on a white background

 Before we start looking at how to accomplish this task in Fireworks 8, let’s look at how this was traditionally done first.
 Comparing the two methods and their results will clearly demonstrate the advantages of doing it the Fireworks way.